Ridley Haim Herschell: Life

-Having financial problems caused by a wayward brother who left for America, they planned to go to Hamburg where they could live less expensively in a Jewish community but were invited by Lady Olivia Sparrow, a wealthy landowner, to manage her schools in Leigh-on-Sea, Essex and Brampton, Cambridgeshire, But Ridley was more and more used as a preacher and pastor to the local people, He felt called to be an evangelist, which was supported by reports of amazing conversion experiences as a result of his preaching in the violent fishing village.
+Having financial problems caused by a wayward brother who left for America, they planned to go to Hamburg where they could live less expensively in a Jewish community but were invited by Lady Olivia Sparrow, a wealthy landowner, to manage her schools in Leigh-on-Sea, Essex and Brampton, Cambridgeshire, but Ridley was more and more used as a preacher and pastor to the local people.
+He felt called to be an evangelist, which was supported by reports of amazing conversion experiences as a result of his preaching in the violent fishing village.
 One of the fishermen who heard him preach, Michael Tomlin, would eventually become a full-time Methodist minister in the town and a church bears his name to this day.

 From 1846 he was minister of Trinity Chapel, in John Street/Newnham Street, off the Edgware Road in West London, which could accommodate 1,200 people, was built and opened for Herschell by Sir Culling Eardley and other rich supporters.
 But his faith was to be tested many times, especially after the death of his much loved wife and his second son.
 In 1855 he remarried to a rich heiress, Esther Fuller-Maitland, who had been in the wings for many years and was a friend of the family.
-Ridley died 14 April 1864, while resting in the seaside resort of Brighton, After his retirement to Brighton he was succeeded by Carl Schwartz who attempted to unite a Hebrew Christian movement in London from 1865.
+Ridley died on 14 April 1864, while resting in the seaside resort of Brighton.
+After his retirement to Brighton he was succeeded by Carl Schwartz who attempted to unite a Hebrew Christian movement in London from 1865.

 He is buried in Kensal Green Cemetery in London, on the main path, very close to the main entrance.

 Ridley and Helen had five children: